tusharf5/tusharsharma.dev/content/posts/2020-06-20/index.md

 Alright, enough of why write function components using hooks.
 Let's see how to think about hooks, specifically the `useEffect` hook.

-When I first started using the `useEffect` hook, I was trying to use the same mental model I had for a class component and applying it to the `useEffect` which was that a `useEffect` with an empty dependency set `[]` is a replacement for `componentDidMount` otherwise it is a replacement for `componentDidUpdate`.
+When I first started using the `useEffect` hook, I was trying to use the same mental model I had for class components and applying it to the `useEffect` which was that a `useEffect` with an empty dependency set `[]` is a replacement for `componentDidMount` otherwise it is a replacement for `componentDidUpdate`.
 Also, whatever variables I am using inside of my hook I need to specify those variables in the dependency list.

 A problem with this mental model is that is is very limiting.
 It limits us from correctly using hooks and exploring outside of the obvious use case of `componentDidMount` and `componentDidUpdate`.

-After using them for a while now, I think of *useEffect as a way to perform side effects in a component*.
+After using them for a while now, I think of `useEffect` as **a place to perform side effects** in a component.
 One has to unlearn the idea of `componentDidMount` and `componentDidUpdate` to think of it like that.

 ![React useEffect hooks Mental Model Using Effects](./react-side-effects.png)

-Look at all these side-effects, all of these side-effects should be taking place inside of a `useEffect` hook.
+The side-effects shown in the above image are a good fit for `useEffect`.

 Another thing that helps in better understanding this new mental model is to think of a function component's lifecycle as a timeline of renders i.e A component in its lifetime renders multiple times.
-Each render gets its own unique copy of the funtions defined in it, props, and hooks.
+Each render call gets its own unique copy of the variables, funtions, props, and hooks defined inside of the component function.

 > Note - Each render doesn't necessarily mean that its corresponding DOM was also updated.